Skincare ingredients can be such divas.

 - If you only get the odd, stubborn pimple, you can apply benzoyl peroxide only on the annoying bugger, and retinol everywhere else.
 But give other pimple-busters, like salicylic acid or sulfur, a chance first.

 Retinol + Vitamin C

 Retinol and vitamin C are my two all-time fave ingredients.
-Both are so powerful: they fight free radicals, boost the production of collagen, and brighten skin, keeping wrinkles away from our faces, and giving them a glowy, healthy appearance.
+They’re both so powerful: they fight free radicals, boost the production of collagen, and brighten skin.

-It’s impossible to formulate a product at a ph that’ll satisfy both vitamin C and retinol.
+It’s tricky to formulate a product at a ph that’ll satisfy both vitamin C and retinol.
 But, that doesn’t mean they’re useless together (there are so many great products out there that contain both).
 They still work, just not to their full potential.
-That’s why is best to use them separately.

 - Use these ingredients at different times of the day or week.

 - Choose time-released products.
-This simply means that retinol, which is put into a capsule, is released slowly into the skin over a period of several hours.
+This simply means that retinol is put into a capsule and released slowly into the skin over a period of several hours.
 Vitamin C is delivered all at once.
 So, long after that’s being absorbed, retinol is still being pumped into your skin, finding nothing in its path that can deactivate it.

 - Go for another form of vitamin C. Magnesium ascorbyl palmitate,for example, has an optimal ph of 7-8.5, so it can easily be formulated with retinol, without compromising on efficacy.